SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/ICARUS_FTS.md

   a.
 Looks for files (by name) and matching JSON file
   b.
 Declares file to SAM
   c.
 Copies file to tape-backed dCache area
-- Files removed when verified tape location
+- Files are removed from Online cluster when verified tape location

 # Xporter